 Each owner has title to a 12.5% share of Shimmering Steel and becomes a member of the management syndicate.
-Shimmering Steel was originally managed by a commercial boat share company, but is now managed privately by the eight owners.
+Shimmering Steel was originally managed by a commercial boat share company, but has been managed privately by the eight owners since 2008.
 This works very well, and represents a significant cost saving by avoiding unnecessary fees of over £3000 each year.

 Regular maintenance is contracted out to a marine engineer based near the marina.
 Other work is carried out either by the owners or other professionals as necessary.
 There is an AGM each November where the owners get together to discuss plans for the next year and to agree on any additional maintenance or upgrades.